-The numbers are out.
+There's little dispute than women in banking are paid less than men.
 Like many of the women who work in male-dominated industries, I am not surprised.
 The gap in pay between men and women in banking is huge.

 Hidden within these numbers are two old-fashioned beliefs still held by many, namely that women get paid less because they take time out to have children and that women just don’t perform as well as men.
 Before we start, I would like to address both these myths.

 Most of the women I worked with in my banking career were childless and single because of a lack of time.
 As they go up the ranks they start realising that even without a family life they will not be remunerated fairly and often grow disillusioned as a result.
 Most of the talented women I knew who left banking did so because they saw a lack of progression and opportunity.
 Meanwhile, senior management still maintains the outdated refrain that, ‘women leave to have children’.
 None of the many women I knew left to become stay at home wives.
 Instead, they joined hedge funds, private equity firms and VC’s in senior roles, started their own companies and sometimes switched to other industries.
 All of them left because they realized their ambitions and hard work were not rewarded where they were, and there was no interest from senior management to change the situation.